 my friend next door fed him

-Through the dark and cold
+Through the dark and cold days now past,

 is on his perch